CP1401/Practicals/prac_03/README.md

 | P     | 50%-64%    |
 | N     | < 50%      |

+## Speeding Fines 2.0

+If you do this, don't change your existing submission in `programs.py`, put it in your `practice.py` file.

+Upgrade your speeding fines program to include the demerit points as well.
+Ask the user at the beginning for their **bank balance** and **number of points**, then tell them the updated balances if they lost money or points.

 ## More...

 Review the 5 patterns and the programs you've written.
 Which programs use which patterns?
 Think of more situations and more programs to write for each pattern.
 Practise the patterns you've used the least by implementing some or all of these.